Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 | & | Separator between parameters specified in URL | %26 |
 | = | The value of the specified parameter in the URL | %3D |

-For example, the text content in the above example, if the text to be finally prompted is: `You have learned to call APIs!`
+Take the interface of the above pop-up message as an example.
+If you want the final prompted text stands: `You have learned to call APIs!`

-Then you need to replace the spaces to `+`, the final effect is:
+Then you need to replace the spaces to +, the final effect is:

 [lifeup://api/toast?text=You+have+learned+to+call+APIs!&type=1&isLong=true](lifeup://api/toast?text=You+have+learned+to+call+APIs!&type=1&isLong=true)